 Introduction and Scope

-[Insert school or MAT name] is required to process personal information about staff, pupils, parents, guardians, and other individuals we may interact with.
+Bentley New Village Primary is required to process personal information about staff, pupils, parents, guardians, and other individuals we may interact with.
 We must do this in compliance with data protection and other relevant legislation.

 This policy provides a framework for ensuring that we comply with the requirements of the UK General Data Protection Regulation (UK GDPR), Data Protection Act 2018 (DPA), Environmental Information Regulations 2004 (EIR) and Freedom of Information Act 2000 (FOIA), as well as associated guidance and Codes of Practice issued under the legislation.